 1.1.
-Special Mark
+Special Marks

-Table 1: Special Mark
+Table 1: Special Marks

-Mark Definition [...]
-Brackets ([...]) used after a pin enclosing a range of numbers indicate all pins of the same type.
+Mark Definition Unless otherwise specified, an asterisk () after a function, feature, interface, pin name, command, argument, and so on indicates that it is under development and currently not supported; and the asterisk () after a model indicates that the model sample is currently unavailable. [...]
+Brackets [...] used after a pin enclosing a range of numbers indicate all pins of the same type.
 For example, SDIO_DATA[0:3] refers to all four SDIO pins: SDIO_DATA0, SDIO_DATA1, SDIO_DATA2, and SDIO_DATA3.